cowboycod3r/ansible-tna/README.md

 ANSIBLE TNA
 ===========

-This is a ansible playground.  :)
+This is my ansible playground.
+Currently only tested and used with raspberry pi's and debian. :)

 Roles
 -----